-Methods Of Assessment
+Methods of Assessment

-The qualification is equivalent to a GCSE and is awarded as a Pass, Merit, Distinction or Distinction\ grade.
-With the exception of unit RO41, units are teacher assessed and graded with an overall grade awarded for the aualification upon completion of the four units.
-Students' evidence for assignments will include group presentations, individual portfolios. participation in activities, witness statements from work place employers and written accounts/research.
-Students must be able to work independently, in groups and must be able to meet deadlines.
+The qualification is the equivalent to a GCSE and is awarded as a Pass, Merit or Distinction at either level 1 or level 2 with a Distinction also awarded at level 2.
+With the exception of unit RO41, which is examined, units are teacher assessed and externally moderated with an overall grade awarded for the qualification upon completion of the four units.
+Students' evidence for assignments will include group presentations, individual portfolios. participation in practical activities, witness statements from work place employers and written accounts/ research.